A01705840/Context-Free-Grammar/README.md

 -------------------------------------------------------
 ## The Grammar
 Now that the rules are defined for the construction of the grammar, it is needed to make a tree.
 In order to make the tree clearer, some objects of the grammar will be defined better:

+In this code the Natural Language ToolKit is used in order to detect the programming language.

+### Step One
+The Context Free Grammar is defined with the function CFG.fromstring().
 ```py
 rammar = CFG.fromstring("""
     S -> 'PROGRAM' ID 'BEGIN' DCL STL 'END' ';'